abcnorio/nspawn-aiml/Readme.md

 midori
 ```

-There are incidents when the browser version really does not fit to the OS, then drop that or invest time...
-We want to keep it simple: we won't go to the net, we just need the browser for local access to AI/ML engines, so no need to invest much as $USER.
+There are incidents when the browser version really does not fit to the OS, then drop that or invest time.
+We want to keep it simple - we won't go to the net, we just need the browser for local access to AI/ML engines.
+Thus, there is no need to invest much into a browser that does not work out of the box.

 - [vivaldi](https://www.vivaldi.com)